aikechris/osTicket-Prerequisites-and-Installation/README.md

 When creating the VM, allow it to create a new Virtual Network (Vnet)

 Part 2 (Installation)
-!
-ATTENTION !
-I don’t recommend trying to learn how to do the rest of this lab “from memory” because there are a lot of arbitrary steps.
-I do recommend just following me along in the video every time for this section.
-Focus on understanding!!

 Connect to your Virtual Machine with Remote Desktop Install / Enable IIS in Windows
 Install Web Platform Installer (download from within lab files: link)